Saturday, April 6, 2024

 As mentioned earlier: prior to the rise of the Babylonian kingdom, there were two other kingdoms that had their power removed: Egypt and Assyria

 Egypt was the first head of the dragon.
-Assyria conquered Egypt, Babylon conquered Assyria, Mede-Persia conquered Babylon, Grecian conquered the Mede-Persia, and finally Rome conquered and absorbed the Grecian empires; transferring power from the middle east to Rome.
-When the seventh head with the ten horns rises, it will begin to absorb all of the previous kingdoms, conquering them swiftly, subduing them, placing them under control.
-The lands of the ancient Roman empire is the current area of conquest.
-Eventually, all nations will be controlled by the ten horns on Daniels fourth beast kingdom; and power will return to the middle east.
+Assyria conquered Egypt, Babylon conquered Assyria, Mede-Persia conquered Babylon, Grecian conquered the Mede-Persia, and finally Rome conquered and absorbed most of the Grecian empires; transferring power from the middle east to Rome.
+When the Ottoman empire rose, it removed the last remnant of Rome from the middle east, replacing a Christian stronghold with Islam.

 Revelation 13:3 And I saw one of his heads (kingdoms) as it were (εσφαγμενην) wounded to death; and his deadly wound was healed and all the world wondered after the beast